 Quantum computing is the new negative capability

 While quantum supercomputers are still at the early stages of development, they will replace digital computers, making the processing of data billions of times faster.
-Whereas digital computers rely on the binary code of 1 and 0, quantum supercomputers use qubits that can exist as 1, as 0, and, most importantly, as any superposition between 1 and 0.
+Whereas digital computers rely on the binary code of 1 and 0, quantum supercomputers use qubits that can exist as 1, as 0, and, most importantly, as any superposition of 1 and 0.
 The binary code in digital computing exists in one of two definite states: “You’re either with us or against us....”—George W. Bush, 2001.
-Unlike binary code, quantum supercomputer qubits behave as probabilistic superpositions of all states like the way subatomic particles behave in Werner Heisenberg’s quantum mechanics.
+Unlike binary code, quantum supercomputer qubits behave as probabilistic superpositions of all states since they follow how subatomic particles behave in quantum mechanics.

 This chart shows the ASCII 8-bit binary code for the lowercase letter “a,” ASCII code 97, written in binary code as 0110 0001:

 This is a photo I took of McEwan’s first poem, “a,” written as an acrostic of the ASCII 8-bit binary code for the lowercase letter, “a,” in eight lines: